VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 First of what is that *@plt* you might ask, well it stands for "Procedure Linkage Table" but because explaining this is out of scope i'll put some references below if you want to know more about it in detail.

-Another intersting thing to notice is the size of the buffer, 4th line : `0x08048452 <+6>:     sub    esp,0x410` dont ask me how i know this.
+Another intersting thing to notice is the size of the buffer, 4th line : `0x08048452 <+6>:     sub    esp,0x410`.

 Now everything here is represented in hex (base-16) so in order to find out the size of the buffer convert the number "410" base-16 to base-10.